aazaff/teachPaleobiology/LabExercise5.md

 One important mathematical caveat, however, that is important to know is that it is probably wrong, or at least are not useful, to use biodiversity measures other than richness when studying beta diversity.
 You will find many articles saying otherwise out in the literature.
 This stems back to a paper in the mid-90s that claimed you only needed metrics that obey *concavity* - i.e., increase if diversity increases.
 While it is true that concavity is *necessary* for beta diversity analysis, it is not *sufficient*.

 ### Questions II
+1. Just to make sure you understand the hierarchy, explain how many samples (sediment cores) need to be collected in total according to the schema described in the above figure of the Caribbean?
+2. Download a dataset of Late Ordovician and Early Silurian Brachiopods, Anthozoans, Gastropods, Bivalves, Bryozoans, Crinoids, and Trilobites.
+3. Organize the data into 5°x5° paleongitude by paleolatitude bins.
+You can do this by rounding each paleolatitude and paleolongitude coordinate down to its nearest x/5 %% 0.
+Calculate the alpha, beta, and gamma diversity for each time-interval using both additive and multiplicative approaches.
+What can you infer about the ecological/spatial effects of the the end-Ordovician extinction?
+(Hint: `round_5 = function(x) {floor(x/5)*5}`).
+4. You can use the `geoplate` field to find the tectonic plate that an occurrence occurs within, use this to expand your spatial hierarchy to alpha<sub>1</sub> as 5°x5° cell, alpha<sub>2</sub> as geoplate, and alpha<sub>3</sub>/gamma as global.
+How does this change your ecological story about the end-Ordovician extinction?
+5. Instead of calculating alpha, beta, and gamma, calculate the average Jacard coefficient among cells and the average Jaccard among tectonic plates.
+Does this match what you saw with beta diversity?

 ## Final Project: Has alpha diversity increased over the course of the Phanerozoic?
 A longstanding question in Paleobiology is whether the trajectory of Phanerozoic biodiversity has been exponential (increasing diversity over time) or logistic (briefly increasing then stable).
 Although this debate continues unresoled, proponents of an exponential growth model have since moved on to trying to test why and how growth has occurred.
 One common hypothesis is that not only has total global biodiveristy been increasing throughout the Phanerozoic, but that this increase is largely attributed to an increase at the alpha-level, rather some type of increase in beta-diversity.